antvis/Graphin/packages/graphin/docs/contributing.en-US.md

 - Launch Graphin Dumi development document

-[dumi](https://d.umijs.org/) is a doc tool can assist you to develop libraries & write docs. very easy to use, so we can start dumi to view our development documents.
+[dumi](https://d.umijs.org/) is a documentation tool to develop libraries & write docs.
+It is very convenient, we can start dumi to view our development documents.

 Return to the `root directory of the project`, start `npm run docs`, you can see